Women in the Gaza war: Maternal care

-Menstrual hygiene
+Hygiene

 Due to the lack of clean water and access to menstrual hygiene products, many women in Gaza were reported to be taking norethisterone to delay their periods.
 Human Rights Watch reported that, given the lack clean water supplies to manage their menstrual hygiene, women face increased risks of hepatitis B and thrush.

 Gaza Strip and West Bank

-Arbitrary detention of Palestinian women

 The United Nations experts have expressed deep concern regarding the arbitrary imprisonment of numerous Palestinian women and girls, including human rights activists, journalists, and aid workers, in Gaza and the West Bank.
 According to the Office of the High Commissioner for Human Rights (OHCHR), many of them have endured cruel treatment, lack of basic necessities like menstrual pads, food, and medication, as well as brutal physical abuse.
 There have been instances where Palestinian women in Gaza were allegedly confined in a cage in harsh weather conditions without any sustenance.

 The experts further highlighted reports of sexual violence against Palestinian women and girls in detention, such as invasive searches conducted by male Israeli soldiers.
 It has been reported that at least two female detainees were sexually assaulted, while others were threatened with similar acts.
 Additionally, the experts mentioned that the Israeli army allegedly took degrading photos of female detainees and shared them online.

 West Bank

-Economic and psychological suffering

 Women in the occupied West Bank have struggled with insecurity brought about by the ongoing conflict, including invasive searches and heightened travel restrictions.
 According to the director of the Women Union Committee in Jenin, "The psychological and economic suffering [Palestinian] women face is beyond imagination.
 When their husbands are in prison, or killed, or prevented from working in Palestine, the Palestinian women suffer."
 United Nations experts referred to "draconion restrictions on family unification and freedom of movement", as well as the risk of "arbitrary arrest and detention by Israeli occupation forces, which has kept [women] confined to their homes and deprived of their livelihoods," describing this risk as constant.
 The experts urged Israel to fulfill its duty as an occupying power to "prevent and protect women and girls ... from arbitrary detention, discrimination, and violence".